Battle of Caldiero (1805): Strategic aftermath

 Archduke Charles began his retreat on the morning of 1 November, leaving a rearguard under Frimont to delay the French.
 Frimont's mixed brigade, consisting of four battalions and 12 squadrons, was only lightly engaged in the battle.
 Reinforced by infantry and an additional cavalry regiment, the rear guard put up a lively fight when pressed by d'Espagne's cavalry and the 22nd Light Infantry Regiment.

 Bellegarde, Rosenberg, and Reuss fell back to Vicenza while Davidovich's corps withdrew to Padua.
 Hoping to create trouble in Massena's rear, Charles ordered Davidiovich to reinforce the Venice garrison with 12 battalions.
 Unknown to Charles, Laurent de Gouvion Saint-Cyr's 8,700-man Italian division was marching northeast from central Italy.
 When it arrived near Venice, Saint-Cyr had sufficient strength to blockade the port and prevent the Austrian garrison from harassing Massena's communications.

 Archduke Charles steadily retreated, fighting a rear guard action at San Pietro in Gu near the Brenta River on 4 November in which one battalion of the Kreutzer Grenz Infantry Regiment Nr.
 5 was destroyed by Molitor's division.
 Another clash occurred at Valvasone, east of the Tagliamento River on 11 November, where Charles fended off the French pursuit.
 During the withdrawal, d'Espagne trailed the Austrians with his own light cavalry division, Antoine Digonet's brigade of Verdier's division, Seras' infantry division, and Pully's cuirassiers.
 D'Espagne managed the pursuit effectively, making Charles believe that he was being closely followed.
 In fact, Masséna's main body was a three-day march behind the Austrians.
 Charles crossed the Isonzo River on 13 November.
 Karl von Vincent held off Molitor's attempt to cross the Isonzo River at Gradisca d'Isonzo on 16 November.

 At the beginning of the war, Archduke John of Austria was assigned to command the army in the Tyrol and the Vorarlberg.
-He was directed to detach forces under Franz Jellacic and Franz Xavier von Auffenberg to the Danube army.
+He was directed to detach forces under Franz Jellacic and Franz Xaver von Auffenberg to the Danube army.
 Auffenberg's division was mauled at the Battle of Wertingen and later surrendered at the Battle of Ulm.
 Jellacic was required to guard the south flank of the Danube army near Lake Constance.
 Marshal Pierre Augereau's VII Corps ran him to earth in the Vorarlberg.
 Jellacic surrendered with his infantry on 14 November in the Capitulation of Dornbirn, his cavalry having gotten away.
-Another brigade of the Tyrol army under Prince Louis Victor Rohan-Guéméné became separated in the retreat and slipped away to the south where it made a dash for Venice.
+Another brigade of the Tyrol army under Prince Louis Victor Meriadec de Rohan-Guéméné became separated in the retreat and slipped away to the south where it made a dash for Venice.
 On 24 November Rohan's 4,400 troops were caught between the divisions of Jean Reynier and Saint-Cyr at the Battle of Castelfranco Veneto and forced to surrender.
 John managed to escape to the east with about 20,000 soldiers and fought a successful rear guard action against Nicolas Bernard Guiot de Lacour's dragoons near the upper Isonzo at Bovec on 19 November 1805.